NIRVANALAN/LN3Diff/README.md

 ## :desktop_computer: Requirements

 NVIDIA GPUs are required for this project.
-We conduct all the training on NVIDIA V100-32GiB (ShapeNet, FFHQ) and NVIDIA A100-80GiB (Objaverse).
+We conduct all the training on NVIDIA V100-32GiB (ShapeNet, FFHQ) and NVIDIA A100-80GiB (G-Objaverse).
 We have test the inference codes on NVIDIA V100.
 We recommend using anaconda to manage the python environments.